Christian Ventola

-Cristian Ventola (born 15 May 1997) is an Italian football player.
+Cristian Ventola (born 15 February 1997) is an Italian football player.
 He plays for Chieti.

 Club career

 Pescara

-On 8 April 2016, Ventola made his debut for Pescara, in Serie B, as a starter and playing the full match, in a 3–1 away win over Avellino.
+On 8 April 2016, Ventola made his debut for Pescara, in Serie B, as a starter and played the full match, in a 3–1 away win over Avellino.

 Loan to Maceratese

 On 17 July 2016, Ventola was signed by Serie C side Maceratese on a season-long loan deal.
 On 30 July he made his debut for Maceratese, as a starter in the first round of Coppa Italia, in a match won at penalties 7–6 after a 3–3 draw against Campodarsego.
 On 3 September, Ventola made his Serie C debut for Maceratese, he was replaced by Karba Bangoura in the 80th minute of 2–1 home defeat against Sambenedettese, one week later he played his first full match in Serie C, a 0–0 away draw against Modena.
 On 24 September, Ventola scored his first professional goal in the 52nd minute of a 4–2 home defeat against Pordenone.
 On 26 November he scored his second goal in the 54th minute of a 1–1 home draw against Forlì.
 On 23 December he was sent off with a double yellow card in the 87th minute of a 0–0 home draw against AlbinoLeffe.
-Ventola ended his loan to Maceratese with 39 apparences, including 35 as a starter, and 2 goals.
+Ventola ended his loan to Maceratese with 39 appearances, including 35 as a starter, and 2 goals.